mapbox/mapbox-gl-native/platform/macos/DEVELOPING.md

 ## Contributing

+### Making any symbol public

+To add any Objective-C type, constant, or member to the iOS SDK’s public interface:

+1. Ensure that the symbol is pure Objective-C and does not rely on any language features specific to Objective-C++ or the C11 dialect of C – so no namespaced types or classes named with emoji! 🙃 Most projects that depend on this SDK are either written in pure Objective-C (GNU99 dialect) or Swift, which cannot yet bridge C++ types.
+1. Name the symbol according to [Cocoa naming conventions](https://developer.apple.com/library/prerelease/content/documentation/Cocoa/Conceptual/CodingGuidelines/CodingGuidelines.html#//apple_ref/doc/uid/10000146i).
+Use the `MGL` class prefix to avoid conflicts with client code.
+If the symbol has an analogue in MapKit, name the symbol according to MapKit.
+1. Provide full documentation comments.
+We use [jazzy](https://github.com/realm/jazzy/) to produce the documentation found in the SDK distribution.
+We also recognize that many developers rely on Xcode’s Quick Help feature. jazzy supports Markdown formatting; however, Quick Help supports only [HeaderDoc](https://developer.apple.com/legacy/library/documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html) syntax and a subset of Doxygen syntax.
+For hyperlinks, use HTML syntax, which is recognized by both tools.

+### Making a type or constant public

+To add an Objective-C class, protocol, category, typedef, enumeration, or global constant to the macOS SDK’s public interface:

+1. _(Optional.)_ Add the type or constant’s name to the relevant category in the `custom_categories` section of [the jazzy configuration file](./jazzy.yml).
+This is required for classes and protocols and also recommended for any other type that is strongly associated with a particular class or protocol.
+If you leave out this step, the symbol will appear in an “Other” section in the generated HTML documentation’s table of contents.
+1. _(Optional.)_ If the symbol would also be publicly exposed in the iOS SDK, consult [the companion iOS document](../ios/DEVELOPING.md#making-a-type-or-constant-public) for further instructions.

 ### Adding a source code file

 To add an Objective-C header or implementation file to the macOS SDK: